vaishnavi-p-s/vaishnavi-ps/README.md

 ### 🎬 EchoVid - AI Video Generator
 Create animated videos from **text or audio prompts** using Stable Diffusion.
-Some fun examples:
+Fun examples:
-- 🐦 Birds flying up in the sky
+- 🐦 Birds flying in the sky
 - 👑 Beauty and the Beast dancing

 **Repo:** [EchoVid Dataset](https://github.com/vaishnavi-ps/EchoVid-Dataset)